MaureenHubka/Cryptocurrencies/README.md

 Module 19 Challenge

 # Overview
 Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The companny has requested a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
-The data needed to be processed to fit the machine learning models.
-Since there is no known output for what is being looked for, unsupervised learning was used and to group the cryptocurrencies, clustering algorithm is used.
-Data visualizations are presented to share findings with the board.
-The following deliverable were accomplished and inlcuded in the file below.
+The data needed to be processed to fit machine learning models.
+Since there is no known output for what was being looked for, unsupervised learning was used and to group the cryptocurrencies clustering algorithm was used.

+The following deliverables were accomplished and inlcuded in the file below and data visualizations are presented to share findings with the board.

 - Deliverable 1: Preprocessing the Data for PCA